 If you want to earn a flat 1.5% on all your business expenses but also want to travel, your best bet is pairing the Ink Business Unlimited℠ Credit Card with a Chase travel card.
 One option to consider is the Chase Sapphire Preferred® Card.
 This card lets you earn 2x points on travel and dining and 1 points per $1 spent on all other purchases.
 It comes with a $95 annual fee, but that fee is waived the first year.

 Once you have both cards, you can pool them in one account for 1:1 transfers to Chase travel partners.

 Chase Sapphire Preferred®

-The New!
-Ink Business Unlimited℠ Credit Card is hard to beat if you want to earn a flat rate of rewards without much work.
+The Ink Business Unlimited℠ Credit Card is hard to beat if you want to earn a flat rate of rewards without much work.
 And since it doesn’t charge an annual fee, this card is a no-brainer if you want to earn cash-back without a lot of work.

 Still, there are plenty of other business cards out there to consider.
 Before you sign up for a card to earn rewards on all your business expenses, make sure to compare all the options and find the best one for your business spending style and needs.

 Editorial Note: Compensation does not influence our rankings and recommendations.
 However, we may earn a commission on sales from the companies featured in this post.
 To view a list of partners, click here.
 Opinions expressed here are the author's alone, and have not been reviewed, approved or otherwise endorsed by our advertisers.
 Reasonable efforts are made to present accurate info, however all information is presented without warranty.
 Consult our advertiser's page for terms & conditions.